top of page

 Electroless Nickel Immersion gold is a metal plating used to improve solderability and avoid oxidation of copper contacts.

-ENIG is two-layer metal covering, with 2-8 μin Au on top of 120-240 μin Ni.
-It's typically applied using rapid immersion into a solution that contains a gold-salt.
+ENIG is a two-layer metal covering, with 2-8 μin Au on top of 120-240 μin Ni.
+It's typically applied using rapid immersion into a solution that contains a gold salt.
 The gold protects the nickel from oxidation, while the nickel protects and secures the base metal surface and allows for the circuit to be soldered securely to it.
 ENIG has become the most popular surface finish in the PCB Industry due to the implementation and development of RoHS regulations.

-2.Electroless Nickel Electroless Palladium Infusion Gold (ENEPIG).
+1. Electroless Nickel Electroless Palladium Infusion Gold (ENEPIG).

 ENEPIG, which was first introduced in the late 1990s, is a relatively recent addition to the surface finish market for circuit boards.
 ENEPIG and ENIG are similar.
 Palladium is used to protect the nickel layer and prevent it from oxidizing.
 ENEPIG is a good choice for applications that require high frequency and limited pitch.
 It also meets packaging requirements and RoHS regulations.
 ENEPIG, however, is not used as a surface finish on printed circuit boards due to its high cost and low demand.